 Some advisors have objected to the wealth of information provided in this report.
 Please note that the amount of comparisons and data points can be adjusted.
 However, once advisors use this report, they often respond differently.
 Plan participants can understand the report because the calculations are based on their paycheck.
 You are helping them connect with their data and providing the tools to understand the communicated suggestions.

 The Contribution Analysis report is an excellent solution for an enrollment or re-enrollment meeting.
 It helps clients quickly comprehend the impacts of increasing contributions not only on their paycheck, but also in retirement.

 Using the Participant Gap and Contribution Analysis reports together provides a practical set of tools for helping advisors educate plan participants for retirement.
 So help your participants start taking steps to a successful retirement today!

 Participant Benchmark Report

-The growth of defined contribution plans over the last decades has been exponential.
-As more advisors market their servies to plan sponsors, it becomes increasingly difficult for advisors to differentiate themselves and their services from the rest of the pack.
+The growth of defined contribution plans over the last few decades has been exponential.
+As more advisors market their services to plan sponsors, it becomes increasingly difficult for advisors to differentiate themselves and their services from the rest of the pack.
 Without providing unique, value-added services to plan sponsors, advisors may find it difficult to prove that they are having an impact on plan participation.
-Advisors can distinguish themselves by providing the plan data plan sponsors really want to see.
-Advisors using TRAK-Online’s Participant Benchmark report and rise above the competition and give plan sponsors the data they want and need.
+Advisors can distinguish themselves by providing the reports plan sponsors really want to see using TRAK-Online’s Participant Benchmark report allows them to rise above the competition and give plan sponsors the data they want and need.

 Stand out from the crowd by providing plan sponsors key participant metrics and showing how the participant retirement readiness is improving on your watch.
 Stand out by using TRAK’s Participant Benchmark report.